jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 Jim Battle
-October, 2011
+January 1, 2018

-Version 1.4 of wvdutil was developed using python 2.7 under Windows 7.
+Version 1.5 of wvdutil was developed under Windows 7, and should be compatible with both Python 2.7 and Python 3.6.
+It should run on other platforms, but it hasn't been tested.

-It should run on other platforms, but it hasn't been tested. wvdutil_1.4.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.
+wvdutil_1.5.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.

+New features in version 1.5:

+    - codebase modified to be bilingual: runs under either Python 2.7 or Python (>)3.6

+    - PEP 484 type annotations were added to the code.
+This was done to make it easier to catch errors when I made the python2/3 change.
+      However, it requires that your python site library requires that the "future" and "typing" modules be installed.
+      ("pip install future" / "pip install typing")

+    - many complaints of pylint were addressed, but some I don't want to hear about are suppressed via the new file "pylintrc" which is in the same directory as the other files.

 New features in version 1.4: